Lotus Pose

 This stretch lengthens your spine.
 Then you can hold your feet in your hands and arch your chest up to the ceiling so that you can let the crown of your head press into the mat.

 Stay here for 30 seconds to a minute.
-Then to come out, keep your head back and let your chest lead the movement to sit up as you push yourself up with your hands.
+To come out, keep your head back and let your chest lead the movement to sit up as you push yourself up with your hands.

 Repeat with your legs crossed the other way and hold it for the same length of time.